Why did you create yet another calculator app?

 Why isn’t Dash Calc available in the European Union (EU)?

-What framework did you use to build Dash Calc?
+What frameworks did you use to build Dash Calc?